MNZS/showman/README.md

       * Ombi (optional)<p>

 update - running this option will update all containers to the latest stable release available and relaunch containers

-up - running this option will download and start images for containers listed within the yaml configuration file

-down - running this option will stop and remove containers listed within the yaml configuration file

 start - running this option will start all containers